zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

 specifically, it uses the current `error_reporting` value to determine _which_ errors it should cast this way.

-This can be problematic when deprecation errors are triggered &mdash; and both Stratigility and Expressive will trigger a number of these based on functionality you may have in place.
+This can be problematic when deprecation errors are triggered.
 If they are cast to exceptions, code that would normally run will now result in error pages.

 We recommend adding the following line to your `public/index.php` towards the top of the file: